Frequently Asked Questions

 Will you help me with my research?

-In addition to writing and researching my own books, I post two or three times a week at Two Nerdy History Girls.
+In addition to writing and researching my own books, I post twice a week at Two Nerdy History Girls.
 Please read the blog: It’s loaded with information, and we don’t keep our sources secret.
 If you can’t find what you’re looking for there, get in touch with one of the many librarians, organizations, online groups, and others who live to help in this way.
 Much as I love to play Sherlock Holmes with history, asking me to do your research is cruel temptation.
 I really need to stay focused on my own work.

 Do you have any advice for someone who wants to write a book?